 — madalyn (@madalynrose) June 30, 2017

 In countries like Australia, employees are entitled to take mental health day — as a step in the direction of caring for employee’s wellbeing, far beyond the physical.
 As far as we can see, this isn’t normal practice in regular workplaces here in Malaysia, and even for major parts of the world.
 Depression and mental health gets lost in the mix — and even celebrities succumb to the tragic consequences.
-On 20 July this year, Chester Bennington, lead singer Linkin Park, died of suspected suicide.
-Earlier this year, Chris Cornell, the lead singer of Audioslave and Soundgarden, also apparently committed suicide.
+On 20th July 2017, Chester Bennington, lead singer Linkin Park, died of suspected suicide.
+Earlier last year, Chris Cornell, the lead singer of Audioslave and Soundgarden, also apparently committed suicide.

 You may throw around “adulting is hard” on trivial things, but there might be some science behind it.
 While our twenties may not be as tumultuous as puberty, there’s a reason why people call it a defining decade.
 Research has shown that the human brain is still developing, and the frontal lobe — the part of your brain involved in decision-making — only reaches full maturity around 25.
 On top of that, you’re also experiencing a series of firsts in your career, your relationships, your finances and so on.
 So it’s no surprise we’re all stressed out.
 But that stress can actually trigger mental illness.